Vital Records Online

 Order with confidence

-Learn how to order New Jersey Death Certificates from the New Jersey Department of Health (NJDOH).
+Learn how to order New Jersey Death Certificate from the New Jersey Department of Health (NJDOH).
 The current processing time for records is 12 to 14 weeks.
 The state fee is $25.00 per certified copy, with each additional copy $2.00.
 Only authorized individuals can order certified copies.

-You can now order New Jersey death certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+You can now order New Jersey death certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease of use.
 Your application is securely delivered to the New Jersey Department of Health (NJDOH) for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the NJDOH by following the specific steps and meeting certain requirements.
 Confirm and review the total cost, eligibility, requirements, and processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO